jfhector/react-rapid-prototyping-guide/typing.md

     ComparisonOptionsObjectFor52WeekDuration
 ```

-												TODO: EXPLAIN THE BUSINESS WITH DATA GETTER FUNCTIONS (AND HOW THEY ARE SEPARATED FROM THE RAW DATA) IN DATA DOC

 #### Eg5 Things like a category hierarchy, eg `MedicineSubcategoryName`

 Most of the time, I'd start by creating a data object in the `data` folder, and __then declaring any types that components or functions throughout the app will need to use this data__, in `sharedTypes.ts`.